grzesiek-galezowski/tdd-ebook/manuscript/080_Sorting_out_the_bits.md

 -   How to name a Statement?
 -   How to start writing a Statement?
--   How is TDD about analysis and what does this “GIVEN-WHEN-THEN" mean?
+-   How is TDD about analysis and what does this "GIVEN-WHEN-THEN" mean?
 -   What exactly is the scope of a Statement?
 A class, a method, or something else?
 -   What is the role of TODO list in TDD?
 -   Why use anonymous generated values instead of literals as input of a specified behavior?